KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 **Agent Prompt:**
 ```
-Create backend/tests/test_tools.py with:
+Create file backend/tests/test_tools.py in accordance with project plan and how to guide using best coding practices and latest best practices/sota way of doing it that is stable, do as much research as is necessary.
+The file should include:
 1. Tests for each tool (search, sql, rag, weather)
 2. Test tool execution with mock data
 3. Test error handling
 4. Test tool result formatting
-5. Use pytest fixtures
+5. Pytest fixtures
 6. Mock external APIs

 Test cases: